Cybersecurity Scoring: Scoring a Goal in Cybersecurity

 One such attack exploited an English Soccer League club’s CCTV IoT Cameras to gain deeper access to the network through lateral movement.
 Thought a CCTV camera’s only use was to provide security?
 Well, in this case it did the exact opposite.
 It was a simple lack of physical security that allowed the attacker to initiate the attack and a further lack of network segmentation that enabled lateral movement.
 And, with soccer stadiums full of people (well, hopefully, they will be again in the near future), it is easy for a hardware-based attacker to slip in and out of the crowd and quickly implant a Rogue Device.
 So, whatever information the attacker is after, any of the IoT devices in use can act as an access point to that information.

-Hardware based attacks are extremely threatening due to their covert nature.
+Hardware-based attacks are extremely threatening due to their covert nature.
 Rogue Devices operate on the Physical Layer which goes uncovered by existing security solutions.
 A lack of Physical Layer visibility means that a victim will only know it is a victim when it’s too late.
-But with Sepio’s Hardware Access Control (HAC-1) solution, this need not be the case.
-The HAC-1 solution provides entities with the Physical Layer coverage they need to obtain complete device visibility.
+But with Sepio’s Asset Risk Management (ARM) solution, this need not be the case.
+Sepio’s solution provides entities with the Physical Layer coverage they need to obtain complete device visibility.
 And, in doing so, also protects against hardware-based attacks.
 As the leader in Rogue Device Mitigation (RDM), Sepio’s solution identifies, detects and handles all peripherals; no device goes unmanaged.

 In addition to the deep visibility layer, a comprehensive policy enforcement mechanism recommends on best practice policy and allows the administrator to define a strict, or more granular, set of rules for the system to enforce.
-Such capabilities enable a Zero Trust Hardware Access approach.
-And when a device breaches the pre-set policy, HAC-1 automatically instigates a mitigation process that instantly blocks unapproved or Rogue hardware.
+Such capabilities enable a Zero Trust Hardware Access (ZTHA) approach.
+When a device breaches the pre-set policy, Sepio automatically instigates a mitigation process that instantly blocks unapproved or Rogue hardware.
 Give us just 24 hours to show you that we’re the player your team is missing for a clean sheet.

 July 13th, 2021